Smana/smana.github.io/content/en/post/cnpg/index.md

 thumbnail= "cloudnativepg.png"
 +++

-While Kubernetes is now the de-facto platform for orchestrating stateless applications (Because containers don't store data they can be destroyed and recreated elsewhere), running applications that require to persist data in an ephemeral environment can be **quite challenging**.
-We're seing increasing number of mature cloud-native database solutions (CockroachDB, TiDB, K8ssandra, Strimzi...) but there are a few **things to consider**:
+Kubernetes is now the de facto platform for orchestrating stateless applications.
+Containers that don't store data can be destroyed and easily recreated elsewhere.
+On the other hand, running persistent applications in an ephemeral environment can be **quite challenging**.
+There is an increasing number of mature cloud-native database solutions (like CockroachDB, TiDB, K8ssandra, Strimzi...) and there are a lot of **things to consider** when evaluating them:

-* Maturity of the operator, declarative approach through CRDs.
-* How to handle the storage: Kubernetes volume management(CSI,PVCs), hdd vs ssd, local storage
+* How mature is the operator?
+* What do the CRDs look like, which options, settings, and status do they expose?
+* Which Kubernetes storage APIs does it leverage?
+(PV/PVC, CSI, snapshots...)
+* Can it differentiate HDD and SSD, local/remote storage?
-* Resiliency.
-What happens when something goes wrong?
+* What happens when something goes wrong: how resilient is the system?
-* Backup / Recovery.
-How easy is it?
-Scheduled backups
+* Backup and recovery: how easy is it to perform and schedule backups?
-* Replication / Scaling
-* Connection Pooling
-* Observability
+* What replication and scaling options are available?
+* What about connection and concurrency limits, connection pooling, bouncers?
+* Observability: what metrics are exposed and how?

 I was looking for a solution to host a **PostgreSQL database**.
 This database is a requirement for a ticket reservation software named [Alf.io](https://alf.io/) that's being used for an upcoming event: [The Kubernetes Community Days France](https://kcdfrance.fr).
 (By the way you're welcome to submit a talk 👐, the [CFP](https://cfp.kcdfrance.fr) closes soon).

-I considered several solutions but I was looking for a cloud agnostic and easy solution.
-I already played with several Kubernetes operators and I finally ended up looking at a new kid on the block: [**CloudNativePG**](https://cloudnative-pg.io/)
+I was specifically looking for a cloud-agnostic solution, with emphasis on ease of use.
+I was already familiar with several Kubernetes operators, and I ended up evaluating a fairly new kid on the block: [**CloudNativePG**](https://cloudnative-pg.io/).

->CloudNativePG is the Kubernetes operator that covers the full lifecycle of a highly available PostgreSQL database cluster with a primary/standby architecture, using native streaming replication.
+> CloudNativePG is the Kubernetes operator that covers the full lifecycle of a highly available PostgreSQL database cluster with a primary/standby architecture, using native streaming replication.

-It has been submitted by the company [EnterpriseDB](https://www.enterprisedb.com/) to the **CNCF** in order to join the _Sandbox_ projects.
+It has been created by the company [EnterpriseDB](https://www.enterprisedb.com/), who submitted it to the **CNCF** in order to join the _Sandbox_ projects.

 ## :bullseye: Our target

-Here I'm gonna try to give an **introduction** of the main CloudNativePG features.
+I'm going to give you an **introduction** to the main CloudNativePG features.
+The plan is to:
-Basically the idea is to create a PostgreSQL database on a GKE cluster.
+- create a PostgreSQL database on a GKE cluster,
-Then we'll add a standby instance and we'll run a few resiliency tests.
+- add a standby instance,
+- run a few resiliency tests.

-We may want to see how it behaves in terms of performances and what are the observability tools available.
+We will also see how it behaves in terms of performances and what are the observability tools available.
 Finally we'll have a look to the backup/restore methods.

 {{% notice info Info %}}
-All the steps in this article will be made manually but you should consider using a **GitOps** engine.
-Using Flux to manage everything has been covered in a [previous article](/post/deflux/).
+In this article, we will create and update everything manually; but in production, we probably should use a **GitOps** engine, for instance Flux (which has been covered in a [previous article](/post/deflux/)).

-You may want to check a complete **example** that I built for my own use case [here](https://github.com/cncfparis/kcdfrance-gitops).
+If you want to see a complete end-to-end **example**, you can look at the [KCD France infrastructure repository](https://github.com/cncfparis/kcdfrance-gitops).

-All the manifests below can be found in [this repository](https://github.com/Smana/smana.github.io/tree/main/content/resources/cnpg).
+All the manifests shown in this article can be found in [this repository](https://github.com/Smana/smana.github.io/tree/main/content/resources/cnpg).
 {{% /notice %}}

 ## :ballot_box_with_check: Requirements

-### :inbox_tray: Install required tools
+### :inbox_tray: Tooling

+* **gcloud SDK:** we're going to deploy on Google Cloud (specifically, on GKE) and we will need to create a few resources in our GCP project; so we'll need the Google Cloud SDK and CLI.
+If needed, you can install and configure it using [this documentation](https://cloud.google.com/sdk/docs/install-sdk).

-* **kubectl plugin:** CloudNativePG comes with a handy `kubectl` plugin that gives insights of your PostgreSQL instance and allows to perform some operations.
+* **kubectl plugin:** to facilitate cluster management, CloudNativePG comes with a handy `kubectl` plugin that gives insights of your PostgreSQL instance and allows to perform some operations.
-It can be installed using [krew](https://krew.sigs.k8s.io/) as follows
+It can be installed using [krew](https://krew.sigs.k8s.io/) as follows:

 ```console
 kubectl krew install cnpg
 ```

-* **gcloud:** As this article is about running it in Google Cloud, you'll need to install the Google Cloud SDK using [this documentation](https://cloud.google.com/sdk/docs/install-sdk) and configure it in order to be able to create resources on your own GCP project.

 ### ☁️ Create the Google cloud requirements

-There are  a few things to configure before creating a PostgreSQL instance:
+Before creating our PostgreSQL instance, we need to configure a few things:

-* Obviously you'll need a Kubernetes cluster.
-This article assumes that you already have a **GKE** cluster available.
+* We need a Kubernetes cluster.
+This article assumes that you have already taken care of provisioning a **GKE** cluster.
-* We'll create a bucket which stores the backups and [WAL files](https://www.postgresql.org/docs/15/wal-intro.html)
+* We'll create a bucket to store the backups and [WAL files](https://www.postgresql.org/docs/15/wal-intro.html).
-* Then we need to give the **permissions** to our pods so that they'll be able to write into this newly created bucket.
+* We'll grant **permissions** to our pods so that they can write to that bucket.

 Create the bucket using `gcloud` CLI